 Our Amended and Restated By-laws (the "By-laws") provide that the number of directors constituting our Board shall be fixed from time to time by our Board.
-Our Board currently consists of eight directors.
-The nominees to be voted on by stockholders at this meeting are Kenneth R. Adams, Carl G. Braunlich, Lewis A. Fanger, Eric J. Green, Michael A. Hartmeier, Daniel R. Lee, Kathleen M. Marshall and Michael P. Shaunnessy.
+Our Board currently consists of seven directors.
+The seven nominees to be voted on by stockholders at this meeting are Carl G. Braunlich, Lewis A. Fanger, Eric J. Green, Lynn M. Handler, Daniel R. Lee, Kathleen M. Marshall and Michael P. Shaunnessy.
 Directors are elected by a majority of the votes cast, assuming a quorum is present.
 The term of office of each director ends at the next annual meeting of stockholders or when his or her successor is elected and qualified.

 All nominees have consented to be named and have indicated their intent to serve if elected.
 We have no reason to believe that any of these nominees are unavailable for election.
-However, if any of the nominees become unavailable for any reason, the persons named as proxies may vote for the election of such person or persons for such office as our Board may recommend in the place of such nominee or nominees.
+However, if any of the nominees become unavailable for any reason, the persons named as proxies may vote for the election of such person or persons for such office as our Board may recommend in the place of such nominees.
 It is intended that proxies, unless marked to the contrary, will be voted in favor of the election of each of the nominees.